gogodick/gogodick.github.io/_posts/2018-10-12-QEMU-vhost-live-migration.md

 ```
 Calling sequence is: vhost_dev_stop()->vhost_virtqueue_stop()->vhost_get_vring_base()

-vhost_get_vring_base() is vhost backend ops, and it's used to notify backend to stop.
+vhost_get_vring_base() is vhost backend ops, and it's used to notify backend to stop vring and report vring state.

 And when backend is stopped, vhost_log_put() is used to synchronize dirty page memory.